 You study two degrees at the same time in a single programme of study.
 It's usually possible to complete two three-year degrees in four to five years.
-You need to maintain a B grade average across all papers and do papers from each degree every year.
+You need to maintain a B grade average across all courses and do courses from each degree every year.